Powers of the president of the United States

 The powers of the president of the United States include those explicitly granted by Article II of the United States Constitution as well as those granted by Acts of Congress, implied powers, and also a great deal of soft power that is attached to the presidency.

-The Constitution explicitly assigns the president the power to sign or veto legislation, command the armed forces, ask for the written opinion of their Cabinet, convene or adjourn Congress, grant reprieves and pardons, and receive ambassadors.
-The president takes care that the laws are faithfully executed and has the power to appoint and remove executive officers; as a result of these two powers, the president can direct officials on how to interpret the law (subject to judicial review) and on staffing and personnel decisions.
-The president may make treaties, which need to be ratified by two-thirds of the Senate, and is accorded those foreign-affairs functions not otherwise granted to Congress or shared with the Senate.
+The Constitution explicitly assigns to the president the power to sign or veto legislation, command the armed forces, ask for the written opinion of their Cabinet, convene or adjourn Congress, grant reprieves and pardons, and receive ambassadors.
+The president takes care that the laws are faithfully executed and has the power to appoint and remove executive officers.
+As a result of these two powers, the president can direct officials on how to interpret the law (subject to judicial review) and on staffing and personnel decisions.
+The president may also appoint Article III judges and some officers with the advice and consent of the Senate.
+In the condition of a Senate recess, the president may make a temporary appointment.

+The president also has the power to make treaties, which need to be ratified by two-thirds of the Senate, and is accorded those foreign affairs functions not otherwise granted to Congress or shared with the Senate.
 Thus, the president can control the formation and communication of foreign policy and can direct the nation's diplomatic corps.
-The president may also appoint Article III judges and some officers with the advice and consent of the U.S. Senate.
-In the condition of a Senate recess, the president may make a temporary appointment.